 We put breakaway collars on our cats and dogs to avoid the strangulation problem, so can it also work for rabbits?

-There’s also the risk of your bunny escaping.
+If a rabbit were strong enough to break open a collar, there’s also the risk of your bunny escaping.
 If you are walking your rabbit and something startles them and they lunge away, the breakaway collar could snap open, which will allow your rabbit to run away.

 How Can I Provide Identification for My Rabbit?